 There have been two stated preference (SP) studies on buyouts.
 Landry et al. (2020) find homeowners are willing to pay $22 per household per year for a buyout in North Carolina.
 Ando and Reeser (2022) estimate homeowners are willing to pay $600 for a hypothetical contract for a pre flood buyout.

+Schoder (2024) estimates a 10% increase from the mean home value from various US buyout programs.
+Holloway & BenDor (2023) estimate that the North Carolina buyout program increased mean property values by $33,407 for homes nearest the buyouts, and that benefits attenuate with distance.
+Hashida and Dundas (2023) …

 There have also been several revealed preference (RP) studies.
 Guo et al., (2023) use sales data from Zillow and find that buyout and acquisitions provide a 3.7-9% increase in property values from the mean in New York’s buyout program.
-Nelson & Camp (2020) estimate the avoided costs from structural damage, relocation and volunteer labor, and avoided costs from stormwater services from the Tennessee buyout program.
-They calculated property damage costs using a FEMA method and property sales data.
-Relocation and volunteer labor costs were estimated based on data from a household survey.
-They compared the costs of managing stormwater with conventional infrastructure versus using green spaces created by the buyout program to determine which approach was more cost-effective.
-They estimate $2 billion in benefits from avoided structural and building damages, with an additional $980 million from avoided relocation and volunteer costs.
+Nelson & Camp (2020) estimate $2 billion in benefits from avoided structural and building damages using a FEMA method and property sales data from the Tennessee buyout program.
+They estimate that avoided relocation and volunteer labor costs are an additional $980 million using data from a household survey.
 They also estimate that buyouts generate over $670 thousand from reduced stormwater infrastructure costs.

 Cost-benefit analyses (CBAs) that show benefits exceed costs are required for implementation of buyouts.
 A review of HMGP funded buyout between 1993 and 2003 found that the average BCA was about 5 to 1 (BenDor et al., 2020).
 BenDor et al. (2020) calculate the financial impacts of buyouts including avoided infrastructure costs, avoided response and recovery costs, net tax revenue loss, and buyout site maintenance costs.
 Carran-Groome et al. (2021) review CBAs of buyouts to attempt to calculate full cost of buyouts, the costs associated with the design, administrative, and implementation, and conclude that there is a lack of reporting of these government expenditures.

-Schoder (2024) estimates a 10% increase from the mean home value from various US buyout programs.
-Holloway & BenDor (2023) estimate that the North Carolina buyout program increased mean property values by $33,407 for homes nearest the buyouts, and that benefits attenuate with distance.
-Hashida and Dundas (2023) …

 There is concern that flood mitigation policies encourage development on flood-prone areas.
 This is consistent with the fact that NFIP flood insurance payouts are mostly used for rebuilding flooded properties, rather than on reloation (Miao & Davlasheridze, 2021).
 Miao and Davlasheridze (2021) also find that counties with higher NFIP insurance rates are less likely to participate in buyouts because of reduced risk perception.
 They hypothesize that underpriced flood insurance reduces the true cost of living in risky areas that could lower incentive to relocate.

 Buyouts also present environmental justice concerns